Arctic Star Exploration (CVE:ADD) Stock Price Down 33.3% – Here’s Why

 Arctic Star Exploration Corp.
-(CVE:ADD – Get Free Report) traded down 33.3% during mid-day trading on Tuesday .
+(CVE:ADD – Get Free Report)’s share price traded down 33.3% during mid-day trading on Tuesday .
 The company traded as low as C$0.01 and last traded at C$0.01.
-166,000 shares changed hands during mid-day trading, a decline of 42% from the average session volume of 284,025 shares.
+166,000 shares were traded during mid-day trading, a decline of 42% from the average session volume of 284,025 shares.
 The stock had previously closed at C$0.02.

 Arctic Star Exploration Corp., a junior natural resource company, acquires, explores, and develops mineral properties in Canada and Finland.
 It primarily explores for diamond.
 The company’s flagship project is the Diagras diamond project located in the north-eastern part of the prolific Lac de Gras kimberlite field.